 - Use other tinted vanilla frosting for other pie flavors (like yellow for banana or lemon, orange for pumpkin).

 - Use a Wilton tip #18 to pipe the whipped cream using vanilla frosting.

 Really, the sky is the limit with these fun cookies.
 Use your imagination to make any kind of pie!

 Turn homemade or store bought cookies into little pies with just a few ingredients!
 You can easily frost the cookies with frosting and M&Ms to look like little pies!

-- Vanilla frosting (or a can)
+- 1 tub Vanilla frosting

-- Chocolate Frosting (or from a can)
+- 1 tub Chocolate Frosting

 - Yellow Food Coloring

 - Separate vanilla frosting into two bowls.
 Tint one bowl with one drop of yellow food coloring (for the pie crust) and leave the other white (for the whipped cream).
 Add to decorating bags.
 Fit the yellow frosting with a flat tip and the white frosting with a star shaped tip.

 - Spread a little frosting on each cookie and top with colored M&Ms for desired "filling."
 Pipe pie crust edge and lattice with light yellow frosting or pipe on the white frosting to look like whipped cream.
 Chill to harden.